-Baseline data collected for Welsh Water describes a macroinvertebrate community in the impacted reaches which is highly sensitive to reduced flows, with a high proportion of species preferring fast flowing waters.
-It is likely that in the short-term this impact will modify the macroinvertebrate community with a loss of species which prefer fast flows and proliferation of invertebrates which favour slower flows.
-This will likely be reflected by a reduction in LIFE scores and number of taxa present.
-Lifecycle may also be impacted as effects of this drought permit will occur in the autumn and winter period (September to January).
-During this time changes to flow may influence macroinvertebrate species with a spring emergence, as the majority of these species lay their eggs in autumn with the eggs overwintering in the watercourse and therefore recruitment may be reduced.
+Baseline data describes a macroinvertebrate community in the impacted reaches which is highly sensitive to reduced flows, with a high proportion of species preferring fast flowing waters.
+It is possible that in the short-term this impact will modify the macroinvertebrate community with a loss of species which prefer fast flows and proliferation of invertebrates which favour slower flows.
+Although this effect will be limited due to the short duration and timing of the impacts.
+Reproduction may also be impacted as effects of this drought permit will occur in the winter period.
+In the autumn period changes to flow may influence macroinvertebrate species with a spring emergence, as the majority of these species lay their eggs in autumn with the eggs overwintering in the watercourse and therefore recruitment may be reduced.
 Reduction in wetted width or depth may result in desiccation of temporary habitats and depending on the rate of flow reduction may cause stranding of invertebrates in marginal habitats.

-$^{^9}$ Ca scade Consulting (2007).
+$^{^{10}}$ Ca scade Consulting (2007).
 Environmental Monitoring Plan for Aled Isaf Reservoir (N7).
-Technical report to $Dwr\ Cymru\ Welsh\ Water$
+Technical report to Dwr Cymru Welsh Water